geofmureithi-zz/apalis/README.md

 See also the list of [contributors](https://github.com/geofmureithi/apalis/contributors) who participated in this project.

-It was formally `actix-redis-jobs` and if you want to use the crate name please contact me.
+It was formerly `actix-redis-jobs` and if you want to use the crate name please contact me.

 ## License